Baylor-Waco basketball deal opens door to performing arts center, STEAM center

 The Waco City Council will discuss the project at its 3 p.m. work session at the Waco Convention Center’s Bosque Theater and take action at its 6 p.m. business session.

-All Waco City Council meetings are broadcast live at wccc.tv and on the city’s cable news channel, which can be found in HD on Grande channel 810, in SD on Grande and Channel 10 on Time Warner.
+All Waco City Council meetings are broadcast live online at wccc.tv and on the city’s cable news channel, which can be found in HD on Grande channel 810, in SD on Grande and Channel 10 on Spectrum (Time Warner).

 Anyone who wants to speak during the meeting can register by emailing CSO@wacotx.gov or filling out a form at waco-texas.com/council-speaker.asp.
 Speakers can also register before the meeting at the registration table in front of the theater.